 I was at home alone watching the events of the terrorist attacks of 9/11 unfold concerned about my wife who was working a flight to Philadelphia.
 I received a call from her a bit later.
 It appears her flight was already on the taxiway when they were told to return to the gate.
 This was the last time Cherie boarded a flight as an employee.
 TWA was sold to American Airlines and her short time on the job put her on the bottom of the seniority list.
 Her time as a flight attendant was too short but she made the most of it.
 She accepted a government grant to retrain and took an aestheticians training course that kept her busy for some time.
-Upon graduating, she applied for, and was accepted, for work at a holistic spa.
+Upon graduating, she got a job at a holistic spa.

 Our son Arno took on a great job that also brought him back to St. Louis.
 His wife Leslie brought another beautiful baby girl into this world.
 Allison Reed Perlow was born on April 25, 2000, just about a month before my daughter married and gave us our third granddaughter, Charlotte Olivia in February of 2002.
 Cherie and I both had stable jobs and there was little chance that we would have to relocate any time soon, we loved our home and we had three wonderful grandkids to fuss over.
 Life was good.